 Most men are isolationists by nature.
 They prefer to have their own space, deal with their own problems and have time to themselves or with other guys.
 Think about it.
 When a man has problems he is less likely to open up and convey his emotions to those around him.
 In contrast, most, not all, women are more than happy to find support with their loved ones in times of stress or crisis.
 We need to stop thinking that men will deal with their stress work and life problems like us women do.

 So, there are two ways to think about what your man means when he says he “needs space”.
 First, it could just be what we discussed above and he needs some space to figure out the things on his mind.
 The second scenario is that he feels suffocated and needs space, physically and emotionally, form you.
 Does he leave the house often without you?

-MY HUSBAND HATES ME BECAUSE HE NEVER PAY’S ATTENTION
+ME BECAUSE HE NEVER PAY’S ATTENTION

 No, I’m not asking whether he notices your new haircut or shoes.
 I’m asking whether or not you and your husband notice each other at home, remember what you are doing during the day or make the effort to call each other throughout the day.
 Do you feel like strangers in the same house that only converse when you have to?

-MY HUSBAND HATES ME Because He thinks I’ve changed
+He thinks I’ve changed

 People change, situations change and, inevitably, relationships will change also.
 As we progress in life it is impossible to expect everything, including your relationship with your husband, to remain exactly the same as when you first started dating.
 No matter how hard we try to hang on to all those precious moments we had with our husband it is unlikely that those memories can be the glue that keep two people together for the rest of their lives.
 That is just a fact of life many of us fail to grasp.